+Our failure to qualify as a REIT would create issues under a number of our financing and other agreements.
 In addition, the New York Stock Exchange requires, as a condition to the continued listing of our common and preferred shares, that we maintain our REIT status.
 Consequently, if we fail to maintain our REIT status, our common and preferred shares would promptly be delisted from the NYSE, which would decrease the trading activity of such shares.
 This could make it difficult to sell shares and could cause the market volume of the shares trading to decline.

 If Newcastle was delisted as a result of losing its REIT status and desired to relist its shares on the NYSE, the Company would have to reapply to the NYSE to be listed as a domestic corporation.
 As the NYSE's listing standards for REITs are less onerous than its standards for domestic corporations, it would be more difficult for the Company to become a listed company under these heightened standards.
-Given current conditions, Newcastle would not be able to satisfy the NYSE's listing standards for a domestic corporation.
-As a result, if it were delisted from the NYSE, it likely would not be able to relist as a domestic corporation, and thus the Company's common and preferred shares could not trade on the NYSE.
+Given current conditions, Newcastle may not be able to satisfy the NYSE's listing standards for a domestic corporation.
+As a result, if it were delisted from the NYSE, it may not be able to relist as a domestic corporation, and thus the Company's common and preferred shares could not trade on the NYSE.